Girl, 7, struck by car, killed while trying to get help for dad involved in drunk driving crash, police say

 A 7-year-old girl was struck and killed by a vehicle on Sunday while she was attempting to contact police for help after her allegedly intoxicated father was involved in a drunk driving crash, police said.

-Dessandra Thomas was pronounced dead after she was struck by a vehicle while trying to cross I-94 in Romulus, Mich., her mother told FOX2 Detroit.
-Police said the girl went looking for help after her father crashed their car into an abandoned vehicle near Merriman around 3:30 a.m.
+DeSandra Thomas was pronounced dead after she was struck by a vehicle while trying to cross I-94 in Romulus, Mich., her mother told Fox 2 Detroit.
+Police said the girl was looking for help after her father crashed their car into an abandoned vehicle near Merriman around 3:30 a.m.
 Sunday.

-“They say my daughter tried to save her father, she ran to get some help for her daddy,” Thomas’ mother, Sandria Burts, told FOX2.
+“They say my daughter tried to save her father, she ran to get some help for her daddy,” Thomas’ mother, Sandria Burts, told Fox 2.

 Michigan State Police Lt.
 Mike Shaw said the father lost control of the vehicle and ran off the roadway.
-Thomas thought her father had died, got out of the vehicle with her backpack and climbed over a fence.
+Thomas thought her father was dead, got out of the vehicle with her backpack and climbed over a fence.
 She attempted to call 911 for help.

 She then texted 911 saying she needed help, which Michigan state police said is “the same as a 911 call.”
 Police were unable to locate Thomas even after pinging the cellphone.